-Rhodes – Katapola
+Rhodes – Katapola (Amorgos)

 Ferries to Cyclades Islands

-Rhodes – Katapola
+Rhodes – Katapola (Amorgos)

 Ferries to Cyclades Islands

-Rhodes Katapola ferries typically depart at 09:00.
+Rhodes Katapola (Amorgos) ferries typically depart at 09:00.

-The Rhodes Katapola ferry trip can take around 6 hours 20 minutes.
+The Rhodes Katapola (Amorgos) ferry trip can take around 6 hours 20 minutes.
 Crossing times can vary between ferry operator and seasons.

 Ferry price can vary based on booking factors such as number of passengers, vehicle type sailing times.
-Pricing is taken from searches over last 30 days and exclusive of service fees, last updated March 25
+Pricing is taken from searches over last 30 days and exclusive of service fees, last updated July 25

 More routes than anyone else.